500 Fifth Avenue

 Prior to joining LSW as a partner in 2005, Mr. Gitner served in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where he was an Assistant United States Attorney from 1997 to 2005 and chief of the General Crimes Unit from 2003 to 2005.
 Mr. Gitner was a recipient of the Justice Department’s Director’s Award for Superior Performance and was named the Federal Prosecutor of the Year in 2003 by the Federal Law Enforcement Foundation.

-Mr. Gitner has spoken at continuing education seminars, lectured at Columbia Law School on federal grand jury practice, and is an adjunct professor at New York Law School, where he has taught a course on sentencing.
+Mr. Gitner has spoken at continuing education seminars, lectured at Columbia Law School, and is an adjunct professor at New York Law School, where he has taught a course on sentencing.
 Mr. Gitner was also a lead author of Business Crime, a comprehensive treatise on white collar criminal matters, and is the author of numerous articles concerning white collar criminal and regulatory issues.

 Mr. Gitner sits on the Development Committee of the Parkinson’s Foundation.
 From 2013 to 2015, he served as a Mayor’s appointee on the New York City Civilian Complaint Review Board, an independent agency that investigates charges of police misconduct.